Ryanjlowe/Amazon-Pinpoint-ISV-Partner-Guide/README.md

 Below is a set of common integration patterns for Amazon Pinpoint.
 This is not an exhaustive list and customers and partners [can use the APIs](https://docs.aws.amazon.com/pinpoint/latest/apireference/welcome.html) to build any kind of integration.
 Example source code in Python is shown using the [AWS Python Boto3 SDK](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/pinpoint.html).
 Integrations can choose to use one of the AWS SDKs or call the REST APIs directly.
 No SDK is necessary when integrating with Amazon Pinpoint.

 ## Pattern: Send Users and Endpoints to Amazon Pinpoint
 ISVs that manage users and user addresses can send this data to Amazon Pinpoint.
 This can be used to help build marketing campaign audiences, by providing new users and addresses as they are created, or by augmenting the current set of users and addresses in Amazon Pinpoint by enriching with new data attributes.
-These attributes can then be used for message personalization, such as `First Name` or `Item Purchased`, or for filtering when creating dynamic segments to create specific audiences, such as `High Value Customer` or `Users Nearby`.
+These attributes can then be used for message personalization, such as `First Name` or `Item Purchased`, or for filtering when creating dynamic segments to create specific audiences, such as `High Value Customer`, `Users Nearby` or `Newsletter Subscription Status`.

 There are multiple different ways that both Endpoints and Users can be sent to Amazon Pinpoint.
 There is an API to [Update Endpoints](https://docs.aws.amazon.com/pinpoint/latest/developerguide/audience-define-endpoints.html) either [one by one](https://docs.aws.amazon.com/pinpoint/latest/apireference/apps-application-id-endpoints-endpoint-id.html#apps-application-id-endpoints-endpoint-idput) or in [Batch](https://docs.aws.amazon.com/pinpoint/latest/apireference/apps-application-id-endpoints.html#apps-application-id-endpointsput).
 Endpoints and users can also be imported in bulk by first [uploading a CSV or JSON file](https://docs.aws.amazon.com/pinpoint/latest/developerguide/audience-define-import.html) to Amazon S3 and [starting an import job](https://docs.aws.amazon.com/pinpoint/latest/apireference/apps-application-id-jobs-import.html#apps-application-id-jobs-importpost) via the APIs.
 Lastly, endpoints can also be added and updated when calling the [Events API](https://docs.aws.amazon.com/pinpoint/latest/apireference/apps-application-id-events.html#apps-application-id-eventspost) to submit new user events.